 AI-powered video analytics

 Artificial intelligence converts passive cameras into active security partners.
-Contemporary AI systems analyze video feeds in real-time, detecting unauthorized access, PPE violations, and safety hazards instantly.
-Machine learning algorithms trained on millions of construction images identify threats with accuracy exceeding human observers.
+Advanced AI systems analyze video feeds to detect unauthorized access, PPE violations, and safety hazards in real time.
+Machine learning algorithms trained on millions of construction images identify incidents with high accuracy.

 The scalability advantage comes from AI's ability to work with existing camera infrastructure.
-Instead of replacing every camera, AI analytics layer onto current CCTV networks.
-This approach allows for immediate threat detection across all sites without massive hardware investments.
+Instead of replacing every camera, AI analytics layer onto current camera system networks.
+This approach allows for real-time incident detection across all sites without massive hardware investments.
 As you add locations, the same AI platform extends coverage without proportional cost increases.

 Key detection capabilities include: